I was speaking with a client the other day, and for some reason we ended up discussing, exercise-induced Sausage Fingers.

 Using this method is not only discreet but it can help prevent the swelling of your hands and fingers.
 (It can also work after-the-fact.)
 Perform either of these exercises (in sets of 10) as you think of it when you’re out walking or running.

 If you raise your extremities above your head, then the blood flow can quickly work with gravity.

 Note: You only need to do this action when you feel your hands and fingers are beginning to be effected!

 You may find that the swelling of your hands can sometimes be worse than others.
 This may be due to factors such as weather/temperature, stress, hydration levels, and the intensity of the exercise.

 You may also find that the swelling is more of an issue for you if you have caffeine before you exercise.
 Caffeine will increase your blood pressure which intensifies blood flow.

-If you try these tips, and you still find that you have a problem with your hands + fingers swelling, it would pay to consult with your Naturopath and/or Medical Herbalist.
+If you try these tips, and you still find that you have a problem with sausage fingers and/or sausage hands, it would pay to consult with your Naturopath and/or Medical Herbalist.